Benchmarking Unlearning for Vision Transformers: Model Architectures and Algorithms

 Evidently, all of the above methods have focused on CNNs.
-Our contributions aim to answer whether the above CNN-derived, MU algorithms transfer to VTs across VT families, model capacities, datasets, and protocols.
+Our work aims to answer whether such CNN-derived MU algorithms transfer to VTs across VT families, model capacities, datasets, and protocols.
 Our benchmark offers a substrate where such existing and new methods and architectures can be integrated and systematically evaluated.

-Following prior MU work \citep{kurmanji2023unboundedmachineunlearning, fan2024salunempoweringmachineunlearning}, we select three representative families of MU methods, which capture distinct unlearning paradigms and are commonly used as baselines in the literature: (i) FT, a standard baseline that fine-tunes the model on retained data only and is typically effective for low-memorization examples; (ii) NegGrad+, a strong gradient-based baseline that explicitly promotes forgetting by pushing model parameters away from the forget set while preserving performance on retained data; and (iii) SalUn, a recent SOTA that performs parameter-selective unlearning based on saliency.
+Following prior MU work \citep{kurmanji2023unboundedmachineunlearning, fan2024salunempoweringmachineunlearning,jia2023model}, we evaluate five representative methods spanning three common unlearning families: (i) fine-tuning-based methods, including Fine-tune and L1-Sparse, which update the model using retain data and are often effective for low-memorization examples; (ii) gradient-based methods, including NegGrad and NegGrad+, which explicitly promote forgetting through gradient ascent on $D_f$; and (iii) saliency-based methods, represented by SalUn, which performs parameter-selective unlearning based on saliency.
 All MU methods assume a training dataset $D$ partitioned into a forget set $D_f$ and a retain set $D_r = D \setminus D_f$.
-FT continues training exclusively on $D_r$.
-NegGrad+ combines standard fine-tuning on $D_r$ with gradient ascent on $D_f$, aiming to balance retention and forgetting simultaneously during unlearning.
+Fine-tune continues training only on $D_r$, while L1-Sparse adds sparsity regularization to encourage sparse parameter updates.
+NegGrad performs gradient ascent on $D_f$, whereas NegGrad+ combines gradient ascent on $D_f$ with standard fine-tuning on $D_r$ to balance forgetting and retention simultaneously during unlearning.
 SalUn first identifies the key parameters influencing examples in $D_f$ using a saliency criterion, and then updates only these parameters while perturbing the associated labels of examples in $D_f$.

 In addition to comparing raw instantiations of these methods, we instantiate all three within the RUM framework, which has been shown to consistently strengthen a wide range of MU algorithms \citep{zhao2024makesunlearninghard}.
 This allows us to compare method families under their best-performing configurations.